Onboard Optimization and Learning: A Survey: Model Compression

-\textit{Unstructured vs. Structured Pruning.} Pruning can be broadly classified into {unstructured} and {structured} approaches~\cite{xia2022structured}.
+Pruning can be broadly classified into {unstructured} and {structured} approaches~\cite{xia2022structured}.
 Unstructured pruning removes individual weights across the network, leading to sparse weight matrices that can improve efficiency when supported by dedicated accelerators.
 However, since standard deep learning frameworks and hardware do not efficiently support sparse computation, unstructured pruning often requires specialized hardware or software libraries for performance gains.
 In contrast, structured pruning removes entire groups of weights, such as neurons, channels, or filters, reducing model dimensions in a way that aligns well with conventional deep learning frameworks.
-Structured pruning is generally more suitable for onboard learning, as it produces a compact, hardware-friendly model compatible with edge devices~\cite{yu2020easiedge, ro2021autolr}.
+Structured pruning is generally more suitable for onboard learning, as it produces a compact, hardware-friendly model compatible with edge devices~\cite{yu2020easiedge, ro2021autolr}.Structured pruning methods on ResNet architectures demonstrate 59.8-74.4\% computational reduction with 1.0-1.12\% accuracy loss while achieving 1.84-2.93$\times$ inference speedup on edge hardware including NVIDIA Jetson TX2, Snapdragon 855, and Google TPU~\cite{li2022optimizing, kong2023towards, zhang2025optimization}.
+In contrast, unstructured pruning achieves higher compression ratios (93.75-98\% sparsity)~\cite{yu2024edge,joardar2022realprune,yin2024workload}, with methods like u-Ticket demonstrating 98\% pruning rate on VGG-16 with minimal accuracy loss (91.0\% to 90.7\%) while improving hardware utilization and reducing operational latency by up to 76.9\%~\cite{yin2024workload}.
+When specialized support is available, unstructured methods like Edge-LLM demonstrate 4$\times$ memory reduction and 2.92$\times$ latency improvement with 1.29\% accuracy gain over baseline on LLaMA-7B~\cite{yu2024edge}.
+The overall architecture difference is illustrated in Figure ~\ref{fig1}.